doggywatty/utmt-doc-api/types.md

 # Types

-This page explains the most common UMT scripting types.
+This page explains the most common scripting types.

 ---